Create Role Description

 Be open and honest, prepared to express your views, and willing to accept and commit to change

-• Be flexible and adaptable and respond quickly when situations change
+• Be flexible, show initiative and respond quickly when situations change

-• Listen when ideas are challenged and respond appropriately
+• Listen when ideas are challenged, seek to understand the nature of the comment and respond appropriately

-• Remain calm and focused in challenging situations
+• Remain composed and calm under pressure and in challenging situations

 Relationships Communicate Effectively